Fair. Dedicated. Experienced.

 The court has jurisdition in all felony criminal matters, from State Jail, 3rd degree, 2nd degree and 1st degree offenses, which includes Capital cases.
 Punishment for these types of offenses range from six months incarceration to 99 years to life.
 In Capital cases, death can be applied as punishment as well as life without the possibility of parole.

-Judge Maggie Jaramillo was appointed to the 400th Judicial District Court on October 22, 2014 by Governor Rick Perry and is currently the presiding judge.
+Judge Maggie Jaramillo was elected to the 400th Judicial District Court on November 8, 2016 and is currently the presiding judge.